 Machine catalogs that are created originally in Studio are not visible in the Azure Quick Deploy display.

 - Azure Quick Deploy is available only when using Azure Resource Manager as your host.
 It is not available with any other host types.

 - Azure Quick Deploy is available only in the Citrix Virtual Apps and Desktops service and the Citrix Virtual Apps service.
 It is not offered in the Citrix Virtual Desktops service.

-- Azure Quick Deploy delivers Windows Server machines.
-You cannot use it to deploy desktop OS machines.
+- Azure Quick Deploy delivers Windows multi-session OS machines.
+You cannot use it to deploy single-session OS machines.

 - You must be a full administrator to see both deployment options.
 If you are not a full admin, you won’t see the Azure Quick Deploy option, and will automatically use Full Configuration.

 - See the Important note in editing Azure Quick Deploy catalogs.

 If you use your own Citrix Gateway, it must have access to the VNET specified in the catalog creation wizard.
 A VPN can provide that access.